mairas/ReactESP/README.md

 - [`Minimal`](examples/minimal/src/main.cpp): A minimal example with two timers switching the LED state.

-- [`Servo`](examples/servo.cpp): Demonstrates several different reaction types for controlling a servo, monitoring inputs and blinking an LED.

 - [`Torture test`](examples/torture_test/src/main.cpp): A stress test of twenty simultaneous repeat reactions as well as a couple of interrupts, a stream, and a tick reaction.
 For kicks, try changing `NUM_TIMERS` to 200.
 Program performance will be practically unchanged!